Originally published February 3, 2021

 For additional details regarding the policies and eligible patients for the administration of the third and booster doses and the home administration of the COVID-19 vaccine, refer to the Immunizations section in the Part 2 Medi-Cal Provider Manual.

 Providers must administer the vaccine in accordance with the CDC and Advisory Committee on Immunization Practices (ACIP) requirements.

 Providers must meet the storage and recordkeeping requirements, including recording the administration of the vaccine to patients in their own systems within 24 hours and to the California Immunization Registry (CAIR2) within 24 hours.
 They must verify through CAIR2 that the vaccine for the second dose is the same brand that was administered for the first dose.

-It is important to provide vaccine recipients emergency use authorization fact sheet for patients/caregivers and vaccination cards identifying the brand of vaccine administered and the date of their second vaccination (if applicable).
+It is important to provide vaccine recipients with the EUA fact sheet for patients/caregivers and vaccination cards identifying the brand of vaccine administered and the date of their second vaccination (if applicable).

-Providers should not use the following Current Procedural Terminology (CPT®) codes when billing for these vaccines, as they are not reimbursed by Medi-Cal at this time:
+Providers should not use the following CPT® codes when billing for these vaccines, as they are not reimbursed by Medi-Cal at this time:

-If providers bill using these CPT codes, they may receive a Remittance Advice Details (RAD) code of 0145: This procedure is not a Medi-Cal benefit on this date of service, and are therefore reminded that the administration of the vaccine is reimbursable at this time, and not the vaccine itself.
+If providers bill using these CPT codes, they may receive a Remittance Advice Details (RAD) code of 0145: This procedure is not a Medi-Cal benefit on this date of service, reminding them that the administration of the vaccine is reimbursable at this time, and not the vaccine itself.